dhemzal/Raman-scripts/README.md

 Motivation is to allow for codified treatment of the spectra by different users and to track the actual version of the scripts.
 The repository is used in education.

-Intention is to keep things simple; the scripts do not attempt to check user's sanity.
+Intention is to keep things simple; all scripts are kept standalone and do not attempt to check user's sanity.

 Actually, the only data structure constraint is a tab-separated two-column text file; three-column (time snapshots) and four column (mapping measurements) can be handled too via dataset splitting.